 Finally, look for the cheapest sim card provider.

-Personally, I also carry 100 ml bottles with sun cream (which prevents me from buying some) and another one with olive oil.
+Personally, I also carry 100 ml bottles with olive oil.

 And voilà!!
 You got it all.
 I have used this list for long and short trips, to go skiing and to go to the beach and it never failed me.

 I have no doubt it won’t fail you either.
 No need to pack your entire house, two pairs of pants (wearing one and packing the other) are more than enough.

 I count one t-shirt/shirt per day, the same for underwear.

 All of these artifacts also fit into a bag you can take with you on the plane, so no more lost luggage!

 *The three reusable plastic bags are for dirty clothes, grocery shopping and the third is for the kitchen of the hostel.